-Sustainable outsourcing helps businesses manage their triple bottom line -- profit, people and planet.
+Sustainable outsourcing helps businesses manage their triple bottom line — profit, people and planet.
 Firms can easily manage their financial, social and environmental risks, obligations and opportunities.
-Companies that provide outsourcing services offer lower costs for labor and overhead, on-site management for your staff, and technologies that you may not be able to immediately purchase in your country because of financial constraints.
+Companies that provide outsourcing services offer lower costs for labor and overhead.
+They also provide on-site management for your staff.
+And, they have technologies that you may not be able to immediately purchase in your country because of financial constraints.

 Other managerial benefits of sustainable outsourcing include the following:

-- Companies develop a more holistic view of business that supports innovation and ideas for improvement from all levels.
+- Companies develop a more holistic view of business that supports innovation and ideas for improvement at all levels.

-- Investing on training produce skilled, knowledgeable and engaged workers who perform consistently to deliver quality products on time.
+- Investing in training produce skilled, knowledgeable and engaged workers who perform consistently to deliver quality products on time.

 - Collaborative partnership leads to improved processes and efficiency.